stroiman/obsidian-frontmatter-smith/README.md

 particularly when you want to have more complex types, such as objects, or arrays of objects.

+> [!WARNING]
+> There is currently _NO_ input validation.
+So if "key" properties are not valid
+> frontmatter keys, things will probably just fail for weird reasons.
+This is
+> something that I intent to look into.

 ## Use cases

 One use case is that I make a record of medicine I take.
 For each entry I want